valmiranogueira/teste/README.md

 ### Exercise 4

 Test the API running on pod created in exercise 3.
-This test must be performed